stuartsierra/log.dev/README.md

 dependencies and replace it with your custom configuration.

-Refer to `project.clj` for an example of how to configure your dependencies to forward all log messages to Logback.
+Refer to `project.clj` for an example of how to configure your dependencies to forward all log APIs via SLF4J to Logback.

 Refer to `resources/logback.xml` for an example of how to configure Logback.